jbrockopp/docs/content/administration/server/_index.md

 This includes managing resources in the system (repositories, users etc.) and storing resource data in the database.

-Additionally, the server responds to event-driven requests (webhooks) which creates new workloads be run by a [worker](/docs/administration/worker/).
+Additionally, the server responds to event-driven requests (webhooks) which creates new workloads to run on a [worker](/docs/administration/worker/).

 After a workload is created, it is pushed to the queue which will be retrieved and executed by a worker.